k-littlejohn/k-littlejohn/README.md

 ---

-## ⭐ About Me
+## About Me

-I’m a Computer Science graduate focused on building full-stack applications and data-driven systems that turn complex data into practical tools.
+I’m a software developer focused on building full-stack applications, clean user interfaces, and data-driven systems that turn complex information into practical tools.

-I’ve worked on projects involving simulation systems, database design, and user-facing platforms, with a strong focus on structuring data and creating clear, functional workflows.
-My recent work includes developing a forex trading simulation app that allows users to backtest strategies on real market data and analyze performance outcomes.
+I enjoy working on projects that combine software engineering, database design, UI design, and clear user workflows.
+My work has involved building user-facing platforms, structuring data, and developing systems that help users test ideas, understand results, and make more informed decisions.
+One of my recent projects is a forex trading simulation app that uses real market data to let users backtest strategies, track performance, and analyze trading outcomes.
+Through this project, I worked on app architecture, data handling, UI flow, database planning, and performance-focused features.
+I’m especially interested in software engineering, full-stack development, data-driven applications, database systems, and clean, functional user experiences.
+I hold a Bachelor of Science Degree in Computer Science and Economics.

 ---